zaphalohq/zaphalo/README.md

 ### 2. Set Up Environment Variables
 Create `.env` files in both the backend and frontend directories.

+Refer to the `env.example` file(s) in the repository for example environment variable names and values.

 #### Backend (e.g., `packages/server/.env`)
 ```env